claviska/doxicity/docs/config/data.md

 ## Special Properties

 Avoid using property names that begin with `$`, as these are reserved for Doxicity.
-Currently, there is only one reserved property.
+The following special properties are available.

 | Name              | Type     | Description                                                                                                                                      |
 | ----------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |